Frequently Asked Questions - Ministerial & Religious Studies (M&RS)

 I don't want to enter the M.Div. or the Diploma in Unity Ministry program.
 Can I still take any of the M&RS courses?

 Yes, if the M&RS courses are marked as "open" in the catalog and any prerequisite requirements for the course have been fulfilled.
 Open courses can be taken without entry into the M.Div. program or the Credentialing track if that criteria is met.

 Do I need a bachelor's degree to enroll in the M.Div. program?

-You must have a bachelor degree or an approved UWM Academic Demonstration before receiving a Master's degree from UWSI.
+You must have a bachelor degree before receiving a Master's degree from UWSI.